From BR Bullpen

 Biographical Information

-Frank Howard was the 1960 NL Rookie of the Year the Los Angeles Dodgers before a mid-career trade East saw him become the best and most popular player for the expansion Washington Senators.
-His four year home run duel with perennial champ Harmon Killebrew between 1967 and 1970 earned him the nickname The Capital Punisher.
+Frank Howard was the winner of the 1960 National League Rookie of the Year Award with the Los Angeles Dodgers before a mid-career trade saw him become the best and most popular player for the expansion Washington Senators.
+His four-year home run duel with perennial champ Harmon Killebrew between 1967 and 1970 earned him the nickname The Capital Punisher.

-An all-or-nothing slugger with prodigious power but limited speed, he was generally in the mold of contemporaries Harmon Killebrew and Willie Stargell, but his career falls well short of those two Hall of Famers; he received but 1.4% of the writers vote the sole year he was on the ballot in 1979.
-Between 1967 and 1970 though Howard found his long ball stroke and engaged in a shoot-out with Killebrew for the AL home run lead, Killebrew winning in '67 with 44, Howard with 44 in '68, Killebrew again with 49 in 1969 (besting Howard's career best 48), and Howard again with 44 in 1970.
+An all-or-nothing slugger with prodigious power but limited speed, he was generally in the mold of contemporaries Harmon Killebrew and Willie Stargell, but his career falls well short of those two Hall of Famers; he received but 1.4% of the writers' vote the sole year he was on the ballot in 1979.
+Between 1967 and 1970 though, Howard found his long ball stroke and engaged in a shoot-out with Killebrew for the American League home run lead, Killebrew winning in 1967 with 44, Howard with 44 in 1968, Killebrew again with 49 in 1969 (besting Howard's career best 48), and Howard again with 44 in 1970.

 Few in his era could hit a ball farther.
 Three upper deck seats at RFK Stadium are painted white where mammoth Howard homers landed, in Section 536, Row 5, Seat 17, Section 538, Row 4, Seat 19, and in Section 542, Row 3, Seat 3.